ARMmbed/mbed-os/features/FEATURE_PSA/supporting_psa_in_mbed-os.md

 Check [extra_labels](https://os.mbed.com/docs/mbed-os/v5.14/reference/adding-and-configuring-targets.html), [device_has](https://os.mbed.com/docs/mbed-os/v5.14/reference/adding-and-configuring-targets.html) and [features](https://os.mbed.com/docs/mbed-os/v5.14/reference/adding-and-configuring-targets.html) for more information.

 ## Adding dual-core PSA targets
 A target can be categorized as a dual-core target if it has at least two cores that are either Armv7-M or Armv6-M. On dual-core PSA targets, TF-M runs on the SPE and provides PSA services.
-Therefore, it is **MANDATORY** to define both the SPE and the NSPE target for dual-core PSA targets.

-The SPE target **MUST** contain the following attributes:
+The NSPE target **MUST** contain the following attributes along with Mbed OS specific attributes:

-* `inherits`: PSA generic target PSA_DUAL_CORE_SPE
 * `tfm_target_name`: Target name in TF-M
 * `tfm_bootloader_supported`: If TF-M bootloader is supported by the target.
 Values supported are "true" and "false"
 * `tfm_default_toolchain`: Default TF-M toolchain supported.
 Values supported are `ARMCLANG` and `GNUARM`
 * `tfm_supported_toolchains`: Supported TF-M toolchains.
 Values supported are `ARMCLANG` and `GNUARM`
-* `delivery_dir`: The directory to which TF-M binary will be copied to
+* `tfm_delivery_dir`: The directory to which TF-M binary will be copied to

 The following example shows a PSA enabled dual-core target, `PSoC64`,